List of Barbie films: Barbie in A Christmas Carol (2008)

+Based on the 1843 novella by Charles Dickens, the 14th film entry about the meaning of Christmas and helping those who are less fortunate, stars Barbie and her younger sister, Kelly, who would rather stay at home on Christmas instead of attending the hospital's annual charity ball.
+Barbie tells her a story of an opera singer named Eden Starling with a similar point of view about not only her hatred for Christmas, but like Kelly, the Christmas culture.
+Her best friend, Catherine Beadnell, and close co-workers helping to put up decorations for the Christmas holidays grow more disconsolate about her behavior.
+They begin to distance themselves from her or even plan with or invite her to any holiday event.

-An adaption of the 1844 novella by Charles Dickens, Barbie tells her sister Kelly a story of an opera singer named Eden Starling with a hatred of Christmas.
-This would all change the night Eden is visited by three Christmas spirits – Christmas Past, Christmas Present and Christmas Future.
-Eden only discovers the true meaning of Christmas.
+But her behaviors and perception about Christmas would all change for the night as she is visited by 3 Christmas spirits; each one coming in one hour after another, showing her Christmas Past, the Christmas Present and the Christmas Future.
+Eden only then discovers the true meaning of Christmas.

-Nikki appears for the inaugural time a Barbie film.
-This film would feature the last appearance of Barbie's younger sister under the name Kelly as Mattel would change her name to Chelsea in 2011.
+Nikki appears for the first time in a Barbie film at this entry.
+This film would feature the last appearance of Barbie's younger sister under the name Kelly as Mattel would change her name to Chelsea in 2011 before Barbie: Life in the Dreamhouse.
 This would also be the final film scripted by Elana Lesser and Clifford "Cliff" Ruby, who scripted the inaugural film entry with former Mattel executive producer, Rob Hudnut, and were responsible for scripting most of the story adaptations in the films since its 2001 debut.